Skip to main content

 REBOOK

-Basic Overview
+Overview

 Description

-The REBOOK function can be used in all situations where value measures need to be “booked” to a different value in the same level.
+The REBOOK function can be used in all situations where value measures need to be "booked" to a different value in the same level.
 The FilterOperation allows further specifications on which level values should be rebooked.
+Use when you need to reclassify values from one level value to another within the same level.

-REBOOK('Node', "Level", "OldValue", "NewValue" <, "FilterOperation">)
+REBOOK('Node', "Level", "OldValue", "NewValue" [, "FilterOperation"])

 Parameters